-Figure 9-14a - A-Control subfield of the HE variant HT Control field
+Figure 9-14a - Aggregated Control subfield of the HE variant HT Control field(#792, 1711, 2204)

-The A-Control subfield contains a sequence of one or more Control subfields.
+The A Control subfield contains a sequence of one or more Control subfields.
 The format of each Control subfield is defined in Figure 9.14b (Control subfield format).
 The Control subfield with Control ID subfield equal to 0, if present, is the first subfield of the sequence.